patrickcping/pingone-go-sdk-v2/mfa/docs/DeviceAuthenticationPolicyMobileApplicationsInner.md

 `func (o *DeviceAuthenticationPolicyMobileApplicationsInner) HasAutoEnrollment() bool`

 HasAutoEnrollment returns a boolean if a field has been set.

+### GetIntegrityDetection

+`func (o *DeviceAuthenticationPolicyMobileApplicationsInner) GetIntegrityDetection() EnumMFADevicePolicyMobileIntegrityDetection`

+GetIntegrityDetection returns the IntegrityDetection field if non-nil, zero value otherwise.

+### GetIntegrityDetectionOk

+`func (o *DeviceAuthenticationPolicyMobileApplicationsInner) GetIntegrityDetectionOk() (*EnumMFADevicePolicyMobileIntegrityDetection, bool)`

+GetIntegrityDetectionOk returns a tuple with the IntegrityDetection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIntegrityDetection

+`func (o *DeviceAuthenticationPolicyMobileApplicationsInner) SetIntegrityDetection(v EnumMFADevicePolicyMobileIntegrityDetection)`

+SetIntegrityDetection sets IntegrityDetection field to given value.

+### HasIntegrityDetection

+`func (o *DeviceAuthenticationPolicyMobileApplicationsInner) HasIntegrityDetection() bool`

+HasIntegrityDetection returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)